Historian Tony Williams has tried to do the impossible: Write a 200-page biography of Alexander Hamilton.

 Create a tweet that Alexander Hamilton might send if he were alive today during the current crisis.

-Tony Williams: @PassTheStimulus #SupportCorporations #SupportBanks #SupportSmallBusiness #SupportFarmers #SupportWorkers
+@PassTheStimulus #SupportCorporations #SupportBanks #SupportSmallBusiness #SupportFarmers #SupportWorkers

 Hamilton would probably support the stimulus bill as a means of preserving the free enterprise system, the financial markets, banking, and all the various components of the economy.